altunixon/wips/lns/altina_ln/ASP-133-Chapter_3_The_Battle_of_Aroe_Maroe.md

 The way those bulky soldiers formed a line with their large shields were just like a wall.<br/>
 "… Incredible.
 I have seen quite a number of units, but none of them have a formation as tough as them.
 In terms of prowess as infantry, they might be even better than the First Army."<br/>
 "There are no weak points at all!"<br/>
-Eric commented in awe:
+Eric commented in awe:<br/>
 "… Normally, the first rank will retreat after tanking the enemy’s charge, leaving the next rank to hold the line.
 That was necessary to dissipate the momentum of the charge in stages.
 However, the Sixth Army didn’t relent at all, just like a steel wall."<br/>
-However, there was a lake behind them, which was why they couldn’t retreat… But no matter what reasons there may be, it wasn’t a simple matter of fighting on a whim.<br/>
+However, there was a lake behind them, which was why they couldn’t retreat…<br/>
+But no matter what reasons there may be, it wasn’t a simple matter of fighting on a whim.<br/>
 Every one of them was very capable.<br/>
 And now, the Etruria army that charged in was the one in chaos.<br/>
 The enemy front ranks they should have broken through were still holding, and forcing them to a standstill.<br/>
 That led to the ranks behind them that were still charging crashing into their own front ranks.<br/>
 It was hard to fight at full strength when you were squeezed by your own allies from behind.
 There were some who got pushed out of position, resulting in their formation breaking up.<br/>
 As Regis wasn’t used to riding a horse, he couldn’t shrug.
-He thought calmly and said:
+He thought calmly and said:<br/>
 "… What are the platoon leaders of the Etruria Army doing?
 It is their responsibility to keep the formation in line, right?"<br/>
 In the Belgaria Empire, even officers that were commoners had to learn to command ten to a hundred people in the Military Academy.<br/>
 Which was equivalent to a squad leader or platoon commander.<br/>
 Only nobles could learn how to command a thousand or more men, commoners had no chance to learn that.<br/>
-Eric who was riding in front asked:
+Eric who was riding in front asked:<br/>
 "Sir Regis, did you learn how to command 10,000 men before?
 I heard that exceptionally gifted commoners would also have the privilege of being instructed as potential staff officers."<br/>
 "… I had never received such training."<br/>
 "Ehh, that is surprising.
 So you only learned how to command a hundred men?"<br/>